Aravindh-SNR/mrctc-frontend/README.md

 1. Clone the repository
 2. Install the dependencies - npm install
+3. Ensure that the proxy in package.json has the correct url of the backend server
-3. Start the app - npm start
+4. Start the app - npm start